laurabarbe/990PF_project/README.md

 # 990PF_project
 #project for Metis Intro to Data Science spring 2016

-1. What is the question you hope to answer?
+What is the question you hope to answer?
-What is the proportion of salary and administrative expenses vs. charitable disbursements?
-(Basically, are foundations actually doing what they have been granted a tax exemption to do?)
-Are board members compensated?
-How far above the minimum disbursement requirement is typical?
-Is this correlated with anything (say, the size of the foundation's assets)?
+Private operating foundations are required to distribute a minimum amount (based on their investment returns) for charitable purposes each year.
+I am interested in seeing how far above the minimum distrbution is typical, and whether this amount is correlated with anything else.

-2. What data are you planning to use to answer that question?
+What data are you planning to use to answer that question?
 The IRS has made available extracts of selected financial data filed by tax-exempt organizations in the years 2012, 2013, 2014, and 2015.
-I will be looking specifically at the extracts of Form 990-PF, which is filed by private foundations.
+I will be looking specifically at the extracts of Form 990-PF, which is filed by private foundations, for 2014.

-3. What do you know about the data you're using so far?
+What do you know about the data you're using so far?
-Each data extract has information for about 100,000 organizations.
-Only total disbursements are reported, so unforuntately we can't look at the individual gifts that each foundation made.
-But we can look at other expenses and income.
+The data contains approximately 100,000 samples and 187 features.
+Several of the features are variations of one another (for instance, subtotals that make up a total), so some feature engineering will be required before any analysis can be performed.

-4. Why did you choose this topic?
+Why did you choose this topic?
-I work in fundraising for a large non-profit, and have been exposed to both well- and poorly-run private foundations.
+I work in fundraising for a large non-profit and am interested in better understanding the private grant-making world.